Поиск по заголовкам произведений

 Сайт: http://dostoevskiy-lit.ru Размер: 8кб.

-Часть текста: I have tried to expose to the view of the public more distinctly than is commonly done, one of the characters of the recent past.
-He is one of the representatives of a generation still living.
-In this fragment, entitled "Underground," this person introduces himself and his views, and, as it were, tries to explain the causes owing to which he has made his appearance and was bound to make his appearance in our midst.
+Часть текста: In this fragment, entitled "Underground," this person introduces himself and his views, and, as it were, tries to explain the causes owing to which he has made his appearance and was bound to make his appearance in our midst.
 In the second fragment there are added the actual notes of this person concerning certain events in his life. --AUTHOR'S NOTE.
 Chapter I I am a sick man. ...
 I am a spiteful man.
 I am an unattractive man.
 I believe my liver is diseased.
 However, I know nothing at all about my disease, and do not know for certain what ails me.
 I don't consult a doctor for it, and never have, though I have a respect for medicine and doctors.
 Besides, I am extremely superstitious, sufficiently so to respect medicine, anyway (I am well-educated enough not to be superstitious, but I am superstitious).
 No, I refuse to consult a doctor from spite.
 That you probably will not understand.
 Well, I understand it, though.
 Of course, I can't explain who it is precisely that I am mortifying in this case by my spite: I am perfectly well aware that I cannot "pay out" the doctors by not consulting them; I know better than anyone that by all this I am only injuring myself and no one else.
 But still, if I don't consult a doctor it is from spite.
 My liver is bad, well--let it get worse!
 I have been going on like that for a long time--twenty years.
 Now I am forty.
-I used to be in the government service, but am ...
+I used to be in the government service, but am no longer.
+I was a spiteful official.
+I was rude and took pleasure in being so.
+I did not take bribes, you see, so I was bound to find a recompense in that, at least.
+(A poor jest, but I will not scratch it out.
+I wrote it thinking it would sound very witty; but now that I have seen myself that I only wanted to show off in a despicable way, I will...

 10. Dostoevsky.
 Notes from the Underground (English. Записки из подполья).
 Part I. Chapter VI